kannankvs/mddocs/Management VRF Design Document Namespace.md

 | `show vrf address <vrfname>`      | `ip address show vrf <vrfname>`  | Displays IP related info for VRF

 ### IP Application Design
 This section explains the behavior of each application on the default VRF and management VRF.
-Application functionality differs based on whether the application is used to connect to the application daemons running in the device or the application is triggered from the device.
+Application functionality differs based on whether the application is used to connect to the application daemons running in the device or application is running from the device.

 #### Application Daemons In The Device
 All application daemons run in the default namespace.
-All packets arriving in FPP are handled by default namespace as it is.
+All packets arriving in FPP are handled by default namespace.
 All packets arriving in the management ports will be routed to the default VRF using the prerouting DNAT rule and post routing SNAT rule.
 Appropriate conntract entries will be created.
 All reply packets from application daemons use the conntrack entries to do the reverse routing from default namespace to management namespace and then routing through the management port eth0.

 #### Applications Originating From the Device
 Applications originating from the device need to know the VRF in which it has to run. "ping", "traceroute","dhcclient", "apt-get", "curl" & "ssh" can be executed in management namespace using "ip netns exec management <command_to_execute>", hence these applications continue to work on both management and default VRF's without any change.
 Applications like TACACS & DNS are used by other applications using the POSIX APIs provided by them.
-Additional iptables rules need to be added (as explained in following sub-sections) to make them work through the management VRF.
+Additional iptables rules need to be added (as explained in following sections) to make them work through the management VRF.

-HARISH_TO_CHECK: I think that dhclient has to be executed even before management namespace is created.
-Or, should we execute them using "ip netns exec"?
-Change the above paragraph accordingly.
+dhclient has to be executed using "ip netns exec" in the management VRF context.

 ##### TACACS Implementation
 TACACS is a library function that is used by applications like SSHD to authenticate the users.
 When users connect to the device using SSH and if the "aaa" authentication is configured to use the tacacs+, it is expected that device shall connect to the tacacs+ server via management VRF (or default VRF) and authenticate the user.
 TACACS implementation contains two sub-modules, viz, NSS and PAM.
 These module code is enhanced to support an additional parameter "--use-mgmt-vrf" while configuring the tacacs+ server IP address.
 When user specifies the --use-mgmt-vrf as part of "config tacacs add --use-mgmt-vrf <tacacs_server_ip>" command, this is passed as an additional parameter to the config_db's TACPLUS_SERVER tag.
 This additional parameter is read using the script files/image_config/hostcfgd.
 This script is enhanced to add/delete the following rules as and when the tacacs server IP address is added or deleted.